 Influencer Bea Johnson is considered the mother of the Zero Waste movement.
 Started in 2008 with a blog, she is now speaker, book author and consultant.
 With their free tool, users can easily find stores around the world that do not produce waste and live by Zero Waste principles.

-Bea's Tips for a More Sustainable Life: Start small and use, for example, reusable water bottles and shopping containers.
-In addition, avoid shopping in the organic supermarket and packaging for loose goods.
+Bea's tips for a more sustainable life: start small and use reusable water bottles and shopping containers, for example.
+In addition, avoid shopping in organic supermarkets and packaging for bulk goods.

 2. Anne-Marie Bonneau, @zerowastechef

-Most garbage is in the Kitchen produced.
-That is why Anne-Marie decided to start right there in 2011 and to do without plastic and other environmentally harmful packaging.
-Shortly thereafter, she was completely set to zero waste.
-In her blog, she regularly gives tips for a plastic-free life and above all shows how you can cook Zero Waste fairly.
+Most garbage is produced in the kitchen.
+That's why Anne-Marie 2011 decided to start right there and refrain from using plastic and other environmentally harmful packaging.
+Shortly thereafter, she was completely set on Zero Waste.
+On her blog, she regularly gives tips for a plastic-free life and, above all, shows how to do justice to Zero Waste.
 Recipes are also included.

-Anne-Marie's tips for starting: Even food can be waste.
-If possible, compost them yourself or simply buy less of them, so that no unnecessary food waste arises.
+Anne-Marie's tips to get you started: Food can also become waste.
+If possible, you compost it yourself or simply buy less of it so that there is no unnecessary food waste.

 3. Lauren Singer, @trashisfortossers